 Thirty years is a long time in the music business.
 With tastes constantly evolving, and audiences proving notoriously fickle, any artist pursuing a long-term career needs to be willing to adapt to changing styles.
-Which is perhaps the best explanation for why ‘Weird Al’ Yankovic, who celebrated his 52nd birthday on Sunday, continues to be the world’s biggest name in the somewhat niche field of pop parodies.
+Which is perhaps the best explanation for why ‘Weird Al’ Yankovic, who is releasing a video from his new album every day this week, continues to be the world’s biggest name in the somewhat niche field of pop parodies.

 To the uninitiated, Alfred Yankovic is the guy who made ‘Eat It’ twenty seven years ago, rendering himself a curious footnote in the MTV archives as the first artist to hit the charts with a spoof video.
 That’s the one anyone mentions, if his name happens to pop up in conversation, usually followed by an expression of surprise – “Is he still a thing?”